testsecurityuser123/securitytest/user/pages/04.pb-crave/_pb-crave-overview/project-description.md

 ---
-title: 'Direct to Consumers E-Commerce  Website'
+title: 'Project Overview'
 project_attributes:
     1:
         title: Role
-        description: 'UX & UI Design, Art Direction'
+        description: 'Information Architecture<br>Interface Design<br>Web Development'
     2:
         title: Agency
-        description: 'MVP Marketing + Design'
+        description: '<a href="http://www.mvpdesign.com" target="_blank">MVP Marketing + Design</a>'
     3:
         title: Credits
-        description: 'Lead Developer: Jeff Lesie<br>Developer: Chris Wilson<br>Photographer: Clement Vaccaro'
+        description: 'Lead Developer: Jeff Lesie<br>Support Developer: Chris Wilson<br>Photographer: Clement Vaccaro'
 date: '02-09-2016 00:00'
 ---

-Targeted toward health conscious college students and mothers with children under the age of eighteen, PB Crave adds a unique twist to a timeless classic with their four unique flavors of honey-sweetened peanut butter.
-After a successful trial run in online sales using a cost-effective out-of-the-box e-commerce platform to test the waters, PB Crave decided it was time to get serious about digital presence by partnering with MVP Marketing + Design to build a new state-of-the-art e-commerce website.
+PB Crave, a relatively new player in the nut butter industry, adds a unique twist to a timeless classic with their four unique flavors of honey-sweetened peanut butter.
+In an oversaturated market they needed to find a way to stand out and chose to place their bets online with a new e-commerce website.

-Tasked as lead designer on the project, my objective was to design a website that would increase online sales by simplifying the online purchasing process, and elevate the company's digital presence.
+One of the primary goals of the redesign was to simplify the online purchasing experience in efforts to increase sales.
+In addition, PB Crave hoped to boost their consumer's loyalty and trust for the brand by designing a more professional aesthetic that could grow with the company.